digi-ron/AU-Falcon-SPUD-Project/Engine/IgnitionCoil/IgnitionCoil.md

 > All resistances should be 9-9.5KΩ, 9.2KΩ ideal
 {: .block-note}

-1. check the resistance between the poles for cylinder 1 and 6
+1. Check the resistance between the poles for cylinder 1 and 6
-1. check the resistance between the poles for cylinder 2 and 5
+1. Check the resistance between the poles for cylinder 2 and 5
-1. check the resistance between the poles for cylinder 3 and 4
+1. Check the resistance between the poles for cylinder 3 and 4

 ## Additional Notes